MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/regions.md

 1. (optional) Deploy Virtual Network Gateways for VPN and/or ExpressRoute connectivity and establish connections
 1. Establish Virtual Network Peering between the new hub Virtual Network and the other hub Virtual Networks
 1. Create and configure any required routing: Azure Route Server, User-Defined Routes, and more.
-1. (optional) Deploy DNS Forwarders for new target region and link to any Azure Private DNS Zones to enable resolution
+1. (optional) Deploy DNS Forwarders for new target region and link to any Azure Private DNS Zones to enable resolution.
-   - Some customers might do this on their Active Directory Domain Controllers that might be part of the Identity platform landing zone subscription
+   - Some customers might do this on their Active Directory Domain Controllers that might be part of the Identity platform landing zone subscription.

 You can now connect application landing zone spokes via Virtual Network Peering to the new hub Virtual Network in the new region, to host your workloads.